 If the idea of putting your home at risk with a home equity loan scares you, then you might consider obtaining a personal (unsecured) loan from a private financial institution.
 To get approved, you'll likely need a good credit history.

 If you're looking for a loan that's college-specific, the federal government's Parent PLUS Loan may be a good option.
 Under this program, parents can borrow up to the full cost of their child's college education, less any financial aid received.
-The loan can be obtained either directly from the federal government or from participating private lenders.
+The loan is obtained directly from the federal government.
 Importantly, PLUS Loans aren't based on your child's financial need.
 However, you'll need to pass a credit check.